inin2007/w3resource/Java/Basic/README.md

  / \
 40   50
 Expected output: 10 20 40 50 30

 Click me to see the solution

 126. Write a Java program to get the inorder traversal of its nodes' values of a given a binary tree.
-Go to the editor 10
+    10
    / \
   20   30